parimajaru-wq/Visual-Maze-Backtracker/README.md

 # Visual Maze Solver

-A Python-based visualization of the **Recursive Backtracking** algorithm.
+A Python-based visualization of the **Recursive Backtracking (Depth-First Search)** algorithm.
 This tool demonstrates how a computer "thinks" while navigating through a maze and allows users to **custom-design their own layouts**.

 ## 🌟 Key Features
 - **Algorithm Visualization**: Real-time display of path exploration and backtracking.